 This year it’s not just those who win the National Lottery who’ll be celebrating, but also members of Merched y Wawr who are celebrating half a century since their establishment.

 Of course, this is an important milestone and one National Lottery players should be proud of as well.
 So why is this?
-Well, because through the National Lottery, Merched y Wawr groups have received a total of around £400,000 in small grants from the Big Lottery Fund – one of the organisations distributing National Lottery funding.
+Well, because through the National Lottery, Merched y Wawr groups have received a total of around £400,000 in small grants from the National Lottery Community Fund – one of the organisations distributing National Lottery funding.

 Over the past five years successful branches have received grants of £1,902 on average, with the smallest grant of £500 being awarded to Merched y Wawr Cangen Dinas Llanwnda a’r Cylch.
 Interestingly, part of this grant was used to enable members to go on a trip to Blaenau Ffestiniog to visit Seren Ffestiniog Cyf and learn about their work.